otti358/mtga-launcher/README.md

-# Magic the Gathering Arena • Wine32-AppImage
+# Magic The Gathering Arena • Wine32-AppImage

 A simple script to install Magic the Gathering Arena with a Wine32-AppImage